 Fight for your country, lose the bidding war for a house

 Buying a home with a VA loan proved to be an unnecessarily exasperating experience for veteran Nathan Kent Harber.
-He believes some realtors advise clients not to sell to customers using VA loans for perceived hassles.
+He believes some realtors advise clients not to sell to customers using VA loans because of perceived hassles.

 Comments